On Causality in Domain Adaptation and Semi-Supervised Learning: an Information-Theoretic Analysis for Parametric Models: Main Results

-In contrast to causal learning, in the general shift case we can achieve good generalization ability only with the unlabeled target data, while the source data do not help at all.
+\end{itemize} \end{theorem} In contrast to causal learning, in the general shift case, we can achieve good generalization ability only with the unlabelled target data, while the source data do not help at all.
+This result confirms the value of unlabelled data, which is consistent with the intuition from Figure~\ref{fig:causal-anti-dag}.
 In the conditional shift and target shift cases, we can further show that the source data can only help improve the excess risk from $O(\frac{k'+1}{n})$ to $O(\frac{k'+1-j}{n} + \frac{j}{n \vee n^p})$ depending on how many $j$ common parameters $\theta^*_s$ and $\theta^*_t$ share.
 Intuitively, $O(\frac{k'+1-j}{n})$ can be viewed as the learning cost for $k'+1-j$ domain-specific parameters and $O(\frac{j}{n \vee n^p})$ as the learning cost for domain-sharing parameters.
-Therefore, the source data are incapable of changing the overall rate since the unlabeled target data always dominates the rate.
-In SSL, the rate $O(\frac{k'+1}{n \vee n^p})$ indicates that unlabeled target data are as useful as the labeled source data and that sufficient source data (e.g., $p > 1$) can indeed change the convergence rate.
+Therefore, the source data are incapable of changing the overall rate since the unlabelled target data always dominates the rate.
+In SSL, the rate $O(\frac{k'+1}{n \vee n^p})$ indicates that unlabelled target data are as useful as the labelled source data and that sufficient source data (e.g., $p > 1$) can indeed change the convergence rate.
 The results show that the \emph{learning complexity} under different causal directions will vary.
 This crucial distinction discloses how the causal relationships affect the model complexity and its generalization ability.

 Our results in Theorem~\ref{thm:excessrisk-log}, \ref{thm:causal}, \ref{thm:anti-case} establish the convergence rate for the mixture strategy.
 Here we show that this strategy is in fact optimal for log-loss. \begin{lemma}[Worst-Case Excess Risk] For log-loss,